learnwithgeeks/C.C-Task/README.md

 - If you want to run React JS  open [client folder](https://github.com/viveksharmaui/C.C-Task/tree/master/client) and write this command **npm start**
 - If you want to run test in React JS open [client folder](https://github.com/viveksharmaui/C.C-Task/tree/master/client) and write this command **npm run test** .

-## How to use ?
+## How to use this project ?
-- If you want to use this project 1st you need to Node Js and MongoDB installed localy on your system .
+- If you want to use this project 1st you need to install Node Js and MongoDB locally on your system .
 - For single and collabrative user first of all you need to create user account by [Signup API](https://github.com/viveksharmaui/C.C-Task/blob/master/routes/signup.js) .
+- After creating user account user can [Login](https://github.com/viveksharmaui/C.C-Task/blob/master/routes/signin.js) by using passport jwt authentication
 - You can add single todo or collabrative todo by this API's [Single Todo API] (https://github.com/viveksharmaui/C.C-Task/blob/master/routes/singleTodo.js) and
 [Collabrative Todo API](https://github.com/viveksharmaui/C.C-Task/blob/master/routes/colabTodo.js) .
 - After Todo is added in database now you can run React JS and open localhost:<port>/single#user-email after that all the todo list for user-email will be shown to client same case for collbrative todo open localhost:<port>/collabrative#user-email after that all the todo list for user-emaill will be shown to client .

 ## Thank You